bazelbuild/rules_python/docs/environment-variables.md

 :::{envvar} RULES_PYTHON_DEPRECATION_WARNINGS

-When `1`, the rules_python will warn users about deprecated symbols that will be removed in the next major `rules_python` version.
-Defaults to `0`.
+When `1`, the rules_python will warn users about deprecated functionality that will be removed in a subsequent major `rules_python` version.
+Defaults to `0` if unset.
 :::

 :::{envvar} RULES_PYTHON_ENABLE_PYSTAR